 Gender-neutral baby clothes and toys, just like the recent push toward “daddy” gear, relies on a partial understanding of how gender works.
 Objects acquire a gender, but are also gendered in how we use, display, play with, and contest them.
 So, calling a onesie “gender-netural” or referring to a diaper bag as a “daddy diaper bag” presents gender as though it resides within the objects themselves.
 This calls our attention away from the fact that we reproduce these meanings in how we use and display these objects, and as a result, conceals our ability to challenge the meanings in how they are used as well.

 There is a lot to say about how parenting objects and paraphernalia are used in ways that might challenge their meanings.
 The construction diaper bag is a great example.
-Comments on Amazon concerning the product indicate that items like this might often be a gift that women are buying for men (something that may be the case for a variety of new “men’s” products).
+Comments on Amazon concerning the product indicate that items like this might often be a gift that women are buying for men or kid-girls or kid-boys (something that may be the case for a variety of toys and gifts for every gender).
 Yet, what would this bag mean if worn by a gay dad (inviting a comparison with the play on masculinity that made the Village People famous)?
 What would it mean if worn by a woman?
 Does the meaning change?
 Is the product suddenly “queered” in how it’s been used?

 The images and the video are participating in marketing this product in two ways.
 In some ways, the Stork Messenger is being marketed no differently than the Diaper Dude, Combat Daddy, or Construction Daddy—it’s being sold to men who might want a diaper bag that doesn’t make them feel emasculated.
 But, men alone aren’t the only ones who might desire a less feminine bag.
 Images of parents with more transgressive gender displays market this product more covertly to parents who might desire to create new models of care, working to illustrate that a capacity to engage in care work can come in a variety of different “packages”—or gender performances, if you prefer.
 This subtle dual-marketing of the Stork Messenger is an illustration of our capacity to play with the meanings and gender of objects.